-1. Unabated Violations - A GBP for unabated violations is to be calculated for failure to abate a Serious or Other-Than-Serious violation based on the facts noted upon reinspection.
-This recalculated GBP, however, shall not be less than that proposed for the item when originally cited.

-- A. Exception: When the CSHO believes and documents in the case file that the employer has made a good faith effort to correct the violation and had an objective reasonable belief that it was fully abated, the DM may reduce or eliminate the daily-proposed penalty. - B. For egregious cases see CPL 02-00-080, Handling of Cases to be Proposed for Violation-By-Violation Penalties, dated October 21, 1990. - 2.
+- 1. Unabated Violations A GBP for unabated violations is to be calculated for failure to abate a Serious or Other-Than-Serious violation based on the facts noted upon reinspection.
+This recalculated GBP, however, shall not be less than that proposed for the item when originally cited. - A. Exception: When the CSHO believes and documents in the case file that the employer has made a good faith effort to correct the violation and had an objective reasonable belief that it was fully abated, the DM may reduce or eliminate the daily-proposed penalty. - B. For egregious cases see CPL 02-00-080, Handling of Cases to be Proposed for Violation-by-Violation Penalties, dated October 21, 1990 and the Federal OSHA Memorandum regarding the Application of Instance-by-Instance Penalty Adjustments, January 26, 2023. - 2.
 No Initial Proposed Penalty In instances where no penalty was initially proposed, an appropriate penalty shall be determined after consulting with the DM.
 In no case shall the GBP be less than the minimum amount listed in the Annual Adjustments to OSHA Civil Penalties memorandum. - 3.
 Size Only Permissible Reduction Factor Only the reduction factor for size based upon the circumstances noted during the reinspection shall be applied to arrive at the daily-proposed penalty. - 4.
 Daily Penalty Multiplier The daily-proposed penalty shall be multiplied by the number of calendar days that the violation has continued unabated, except as provided below: - A. The number of days unabated shall be counted from the day following the abatement date specified in the citation or the final order.
 It will include all calendar days between that date and the date of reinspection, excluding the date of reinspection. - B. Normally the maximum total proposed penalty for failure to abate a particular violation shall not exceed 30 times the amount of the daily-proposed penalty. - C. At the discretion of the DM, a lesser penalty may be proposed.
-The reasoning for the lesser penalty shall be fully explained (i.e., achievement of an appropriate deterrent effect) in the case file. - D. If a penalty in excess of the normal maximum amount of 30 times the amount of the daily proposed penalty is deemed necessary by the DM to deter continued non-abatement, the case shall be treated pursuant to the violation-by-violation (egregious) penalty procedures established in CPL 02-00-080, Handling of Cases to be Proposed for Violation-By-Violation Penalties, dated October 21, 1990.
+The reasoning for the lesser penalty shall be fully explained (i.e., achievement of an appropriate deterrent effect) in the case file. - D. If a penalty in excess of the normal maximum amount of 30 times the amount of the daily proposed penalty is deemed necessary by the DM to deter continued non-abatement, the case shall be treated pursuant to the instance-by-instance (egregious) penalty procedures established in CPL 02-00-080, Handling of Cases to be Proposed for Violation-by-Violation Penalties, dated October 21, 1990 and the Federal OSHA Memorandum regarding the Application of Instance-by-Instance Penalty Adjustments, January 26, 2023.